peterhinch/micropython-lcd160cr-gui/README.md

 **Caveat** At the time of writing the official driver contains two minor bugs.
 The version supplied should be used.
 Secondly, issue #2879 is unresolved.
-The library includes an unpleasant workround.
-Detection of long button presses may not be reliable.
-It is hoped that an official fix will remove the need for the workround, which should improve general responsiveness.
+The detection of long button presses may not be reliable.

 Images from the supplied test programs: